ellenbuckley/ellenbuckley.github.io/projects/index.md

 #  {% include icon.html icon="fa-solid fa-icicles" %} Projects

-I am working on a number of ongoing projects.
+We are working on a number of ongoing projects.
 See below for more details on each project.

 {% include tags.html tags="publication, resource, website" %}